 If you are facing foreclosure, you are likely overwhelmed and scared.
-Whether you are already in foreclosure or are having a difficult time making mortgage payments, the Law Office of Vanessa L. DeNiro can help.
+Whether you are already in foreclosure or are having a difficult time making mortgage payments, DeNiro Law can help.
 Ms. DeNiro guides clients through the process and keeps them informed every step of the way.

 In simple terms, when a homeowner stops making full and timely mortgage payments for a prolonged period of time, foreclosure occurs.
 But the process, laws and homeowner rights are more complex than the bank may tell you.

 Most homeowners seek a lender to be able to buy their home.
 Financing the purchase of real estate through a lender and loan requires legal documents such as a promissory note and a mortgage, also called a deed of trust.
 The promissory note serves as the homeowner’s assurance to repay the amount borrowed.
 When the loan moves between banks, such as one bank selling it to another, the promissory note is signed over to the new owner of the loan.
 This is called endorsement.
 So the promissory note always stays with the loan.